-For the 2018 Collection, information on preschool programs delivered in Centre Based Day Care (CBDC) settings was provided by the Australian Government from the Child Care Subsidy System (CCSS).
+For the 2018 Collection, information on preschool programs delivered in Centre Based Day Care (CBDC) settings was provided by the Australian Government from the Child Care Subsidy System (CCSS), supplemented by jurisdiction CBDC data where available and appropriate.
 All services approved for administering Child Care Subsidy (CCS) are obliged to provide data.

 COLLECTION DATE AND REFERENCE PERIOD

 The Collection date is the first Friday in August of each year.
 The census date for the 2018 Collection is Friday 3 August 2018, with the 1 week reference period spanning 30 of July to the 5 of August 2018.
 Some jurisdictions may adopt a 2 week reference period that includes the census week.
 This means the permissible period spans the 23 of July to the 12 of August 2018 inclusive.
 Jurisdictional collection dates and reference periods for 2018 are summarised in the table below.

 Jurisdictions collect and report data for the Collection using a Unit Record Level (URL) collection methodology.
 A URL methodology collects information for individual children and service providers.
 A URL collection is the most appropriate method for ensuring a child who is enrolled in multiple preschool programs is only counted once in child level estimates.